Penny Lane Is Dead

-Penny Lane Is Dead is a 2025 Australian dark comedy horror thriller film directed by Mia'Kate Russell.
+Penny Lane Is Dead is a 2025 Australian dark comedy horror thriller film written and directed by Mia'kate Russell.

-Synopsis
+Plot

 Set in the hot summer of 1986, the story starts with a party at a beach house, at which Penny Lane is celebrating her university acceptance with her best friends Toni and Amy.
 Uninvited guests arrive, a prank goes wrong, and events descend into mayhem and violence.